 - Loss of enjoyment of life

 If your loved one suffered a fatal pedestrian accident, we can assist qualifying family members in seeking wrongful death compensation.
-Wrongful death awards may include the deceased’s lost income, funeral and burial expenses, and medical bills.
-Furthermore, surviving family members may receive compensation for the loss of their loved one’s guidance, support, and care.
+Wrongful death awards for surviving family members may include compensation for the loss of their loved one’s guidance, support, and care as well as funeral and burial expenses.

 Pennsylvania Insurance Claims